knightsUCF/Platformer/addictivegames.md

 Runescape - leveing up, "RPGing"

+People love tetris and puzzles, so figure out someway of having to build the blocks as puzzles to pass a level

 What if we include the building mechanic? the blocks that we destroy we can add to our inventory